Barnebie History, Family Crest & Coats of Arms

 The name Barnebie is of Anglo-Saxon origin and came from when the family lived in Barnby Hall, in the North Riding of Yorkshire.
 The name of that place is derived from the Old English personal name Beornwald, which comes from the words beorn, meaning young warrior, and wald, meaning rule.
 Today, Barnby is also a village and civil parish in the Waveney district of Suffolk.

 Early Origins of the Barnebie family

-Another 127 words (9 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnebie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barnebie research.
+Another 64 words (5 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnebie History in all our PDF Extended History products and printed products wherever possible.

 Barnebie Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Barnebie are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Barnebie include: Barneby, Barnby, Barnaby, Bernaby, Burnaby and many more.

 Early Notables of the Barnebie family (pre 1700)